-Inspire Charter Academy, Inc. (the "Academy") was incorporated on June 16, 2009 as a nonprofit corporation under the laws of the State of Louisiana and began operations on July 1, 2010 as a public charter school as defined by the Charter School Demonstration Programs Law, LA.
+Inspire Charter Academy, Inc. (the "Academy") was incorporated on June 16, 2009 as a non-profit corporation under the laws of the State of Louisiana and began operations on July 1, 2010 as a public charter school as defined by the Charter School Demonstration Programs Law, LA.
 R.S.
 17:3971 et seq.
 The Academy provides education based on rigorous teaching methods, parental involvement, student responsibility, and basic moral values.
 The Academy operates under a charter approved by the East Baton Rouge Parish School Board, which is responsible for oversight of the Academy's operations.
-The charter expires June 30, 2024.
+The charter expired June 30, 2024 and the Academy is in the process of renewing the charter for an additional three years.
+The Academy has met all required indicators related to the renewal and the East Baton Rouge Parish School Board Members have voted to approve the renewal for an additional three years.
 The Academy provides education, at no cost to the parent, to students in kindergarten through the eighth grade.
 Enrollment is open to all appropriately aged children without regard to gender, ethnic background, disability, and/or religious affiliation.
 The Academy has applied to the Internal Revenue Service for recognition of its exemption from federal income tax under Section 501(a) of the Internal Revenue Code as an organization described in Section 501(c)(3).

 The Academy's primary source of revenue is provided by the State of Louisiana through its Minimum Foundation Program and consists of an amount per student multiplied by weighted average student counts.
-The state revenue, which passes through the East Baton Rouge Parish School Board, is recognized ratably over the school year and is funded through payments from July 2022 through June 2023.
+The state revenue, which passes through the East Baton Rouge Parish School Board, is recognized ratably over the school year and is funded through payments from July 2023 through June 2024.